The cohomology of biquotients via a product on the two-sided bar construction: The quasi-isomorphisms

 From \Cref{thm:iso-bar-KGH} we have a natural isomorphism

 of graded algebras, and our goal is to use the maps $\genmap$ of \eqref{eq:genmap} and $\formalitymap$ of \Cref{thm:formality-map} to induce a \CGA isomorphism

 natural in inclusion diagrams~$K \inc G \hookleftarrow H$.
-On the level of graded modules, the isomorphism \eqref{eq:map-Tor-HGK} particularly means the \EMSS of \eqref{eq:top-pullback} collapses, a theorem of Munkholm~\cite{munkholm1974emss} we will reprove as \Cref{thm:Theta-additive}.
+On the level of graded modules, this isomorphism particularly means the \EMSS of the homotopy pullback square of $BK \to BG \from BH$ collapses, a theorem of Munkholm~\cite{munkholm1974emss} we will reprove as \Cref{thm:Theta-additive}.
 To improve this result to a ring isomorphism, as both Tors arise as the cohomology of a two-sided bar construction, we will connect the argument \DGAs of the two via maps preserving enough structure to guarantee our novel product on the two-sided bar construction is preserved up to homotopy.
 The structure of this section closely follows that of Section 12 in Franz's paper~\cite{franz2019homogeneous} and specializes to it the case $K = 1$.
-The ideas in the proof originate in the work of many authors and we summarize these inspirations in the \Cref{rmk:historical}.

 \begin{discussion} We begin by constructing an additive cochain map between the two bar constructions.
 Selecting arbitrarily and fixing a list $\defm{\vec a}$ of cocycles representing irredundant generators of~$\H(BG)$, and similarly for $\H(BK)$ and~$\H(BH)$, we may use \eqref{eq:genmap} to construct \Ai-quasi-isomorphisms $\defm{\genmap_G}\: \B\H(BG) \lt \B\C(\W\,\mn\rd G)$, $\defm{\genmap_K}$, and~$\defm{\genmap_H}$.
 Recall that these maps are selected so that if $x_j$ denotes the cohomology class of $a_j \in \C(\W\,\mn\rd G)$ and $\rk G = n$, then the extension~$\smash{\onecomponent{(\genmap_G)}} = \h\e + (\genmap_G)_{(1)}$ of the $1$-component is the additive quasi-isomorphism \eqn{ \mathllap{\kk[\xx] \iso {}} \H(BG) &\lt \C(\W\,\mn\rd G) \mathrlap,\\ x_1^{p_1}\cdots x_n^{p_n} &\lmt a_1^{p_1}\cdots a_n^{p_n} } and similarly for $\genmap_K$ and $\genmap_H$.
 We write the canonical twisting cochains $\BB\H(BG) \lt \H(BG)$ and $\BB\C(\W\,\mn\rd G) \lt \C(\W\,\mn\rd G)$ respectively as $\defm{\twistcohom}$ and $\defm{\twistcochain}$, and for any homomorphism $L' \lt L$ of topological groups will write $\defm{\restriction} = \defm{\restriction_{L'}^L}$ for the functorially induced \DGA maps $\C(\W\,\mn\rd L) \lt \C(\W\,\mn\rd L')$ and $\H(BL) \lt \H(BL')$.
 Then the candidate quasi-isomorphism